AlBerth-Dev/render_App/README.md

 # render_App
-A basic web application in Render using Python
+A basic web application in Render using Streamlit and Python